Configured-logger-file-close

 - Plain file sinks forward directly to file close behavior through the wrapped

-RuntimeSink. - Queued file sinks flush queue work before closing the wrapped inner file sink.
+RuntimeSink. - Queued file sinks first drain the queue, then flush the wrapped inner file sink, then close it.

 false. - This helper is narrower than generic